Using return In a Function

 If a value was found using the find function, then it can be removed.
-So the script doesn’t try to remove a value that doesn’t exist and create an error, check if a value was found with an if statement.
+Check if a value was found with an if statement.

 - Print out the array using the code below.

-"Bread"was removed from the array, but the second one is still there.
-To further test the script, try removing other values by changing the second parameter in
+"Bread"value was removed from the array.
+Try removing other values by changing the second parameter in

 Before removing the first "Bread"

-"Bread"it finds.
-The next section will cover how to find and remove all instances of a function.
+"Bread"was removed.
+The next section will cover how to find and remove all instances.

 Finding Other Value Types in an Array »

 While the function

 findValue() works with string and number values, be careful with the specific values you compare.
 For example, if you had a player, you’d need to check their